 According to Keren Naor, a manager at ELEM’s Sexual Violence Field, sexual violence among minors is a concerning phenomenon that is growing.
 Some of the comments she’s heard about the news story include:

 “12 years old??
 Doesn’t he have a puzzle to solve?”

 “What do you mean a 12 years old rapist?
 He probably still has his baby teeth.
 Where are his parents?!”

 “Throw this kid out with the trash before he grows up.”

 “If he’s 12 then he’s not aware enough and he needs help.”

-Naor says that the fact that kids are much more easily exposed to porn these days plays a major role.
-Some of these kids are too young to understand what they’re watching, but they still see enough to mimic what they saw.
-We’ve found, more than once, and after the fact, that a kid who was sexually violent also watched porn.
-A kid can feel scared and helpless because they’ve been exposed to sexuality and violence, without having the tools and emotional resources to deal with these feelings.
-And then the sexual acts a kid commits gives them the illusion of power and control, a need that comes to the surface as a result of confusion and helplessness.
+Naor says that the fact that kids are much more easily exposed to porn these days plays a major role in their aggressive sexual behavior.
+She says that some of these kids are too young to understand what they’re watching, but they see enough to mimic the behavior they see.
+A child can feel scared and helpless because they’ve been exposed to sexuality and violence, without having the tools and emotional resources to deal with these feelings.
+The sexual acts the child then commits gives them the illusion of power and control, a need that surfaces as a result of their feeling of confusion and helplessness.

 It’s important to understand that the world of sexual violence is a world of addiction, says Naor.
 And like other addictions, in order to maintain the level of excitement and stimulation, there’s a need to increase the frequency of the act.
 So if a child isn’t caught or isn’t being treated, we’ll see an increase in the intensity and the severity of the acts they commit.
 So when we hear about a 12 year old who committed a sexually violent act, we need to start treatment as soon as possible.
 We want to intervene immediately so we can prevent their next act of violence and prevent additional victims.